uservidya/parse-ruby-client/README.md

+Note: This project has ceased to be.
+Please check out the official fork at [here](http://github.com/adelevie/parse-ruby-client)..

 # Ruby Client for parse.com REST API

 This file implements a simple Ruby client library for using Parse's REST API.